[ Printer Friendly Version ] [ Report Abuse ]

 "She probably thinks we're dating," he said, testing the waters.
 He thought he saw a small smile begin on her face.
 Albus swore his heart picked up a few beats, or maybe skipped a few, he wasn't sure.

 Albus' hopes sank into the gutter.
 No, it's not funny, Albus thought.
 He hunched his shoulders and tried not to follow that with any more thoughts.
 Maybe it was just bad timing.
 He'd narrowly escaped one of his brother's pranks, and nearly gotten pinned in his sensitive areas.
 And who goes to a pants fitting in the middle of a birthday party?
 Blame his mother and her overzealous insistence to schedule things "conveniently".

 Mum would be so proud, he thought sarcastically.
 He'd just conveniently botched his first attempt at asking Wren out.

-They'd almost caught up to their friends by then, who had stopped in front of the window display in front of the Quidditch Shop.
+They'd almost caught up to their friends by then, who had stopped to gape at the window display in front of the Quidditch Shop.
 "Look at these!
 They're the new set that Madame Hooch said she wanted for the pitch this year."
-As James' wand arm came around, Albus involuntarily flinched.
+As James' wand arm came around, Albus involuntarily flinched again.

 He pretended not to see Wren's questioning look.
 It wasn't the best time to bring up the constant hexing he'd been getting ever since James' birthday, not when his brother was close enough to listen in.
 Albus had only shared that last bit with Scorpius, and that was because Scorpius had been at the house with him and watched it happen.
 Or rather, the effects of it.
 James' magic was so skilled that no one could see it coming, which was why Albus had loaded his pockets with charm-repelling items.